 Warehouse management is the most important part of logistics operations.
 Your order fulfillment depends on how you manage your warehouse.
 If you keep it disorganized, then there’ll be consequences you’ll have to face such as inventory loss and shipping delays.
 You can easily prevent those situations by implementing good warehouse management system.
-Here are seven warehouse management practices you can apply to improve your inventory control and eventually speed up your shipping process.
+Here are seven warehouse inventory management practices you can apply to improve your inventory control and eventually speed up your shipping process.

 1. Optimize Your Warehouse Layout

-The basic thing to do is arranging the space and layout of your warehouse.
+The basic thing to do warehouse management is arranging the space and layout of your warehouse.
 Plan the utilization of each space in your warehouse.
 Make sure it facilitates the movement of goods.
 Mark every shelf to minimize confusion while storing and picking up stuff.
 And most importantly, make sure your warehouse has enough space for forklifts or pallet jacks to mobilize.

 2. Store Your Items Based on The Turnover Ratio